 We played 12 games with the 2017 Marucci CAT 7 at players’ disposal, and many took us up on the proposal to take the new bat to the plate.
 We also spent at least 3 hours in the cage hitting with the BBCOR, drop 8 and drop 5 to come up with our 2017 Marucci CAT 7 Review.

-This early in the game, the best price we found was here: Amazon.
+The best CAT 7 price we found was here: Amazon.

 No other bat on the market has the sting dampening mechanism found in the knob like the Marucci CAT 7.
 (That’s because Marucci owns the patent).
 So, if the lack of that feature is a deal breaker, your decision appears made.